jaijain96/k8s_experiments/notes/kubernetes_components.md

 `Control Plane` component that runs `Controller` processes.
-Logically, each `Controller` is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+Logically, each `Controller` is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.<br>
+<mark>DOUBT: Does that single process mean a `Container`, a process running directly
+on machine?
+If needed, can they be run as separate processes/`Container`s?</mark>

 There are many different types of `Controller`s.
 Some examples of them are: